koliseoapi/help/content/tickets/sales.md

     parent: tickets
 ---

 After creating ticket classes, this page explains how to start or stop ticket sales.
+You can also configure the Stripe Account where ticket sales will be deposited.

 ## Enabling ticket sales